rofrano/devops-workshop/README.md

-# CASCOM2020 DevOps Workshop

-DevOps for Software Engineers Workshop @ CASCON 2020
+# DevOps for Software Engineers Workshop 2020

 This repository represents the starting point for a 3 hour workshop on **DevOps for Software Engineers**.
 It is menant to be forked to your own GitHub account so that you can create Issues and Pull Requests and push software updates as you follow along with the hands-on workshop.